 First, though, they’re going to ask a lot of questions, so be prepared to talk about yourself, your passions and strengths, why this particular school is of interest to you, and what you think you’d be able to offer to its community.

 After you’ve provided plenty of answers, it’s your turn to ask the questions.
-Here’s what to ask.
+Here are 5 questions to ask a college interviewer:

 - A specific question about your major or professor